Apply for a Job

 All offers of employment made by Lincoln County School District are contingent upon applicant’s successful passage of a district-required pre-employment drug screening test.(LCSD Policy GBED).

-Lincoln County Schools shall promote non-discrimination and an environment free of harassment based on an individual’s race, color, religion, sex, sexual orientation, national origin, disability, marital status or age or because of the race, color, religion, sex, national origin, disability, marital status or age of any other persons with whom the individual associates.
+Lincoln County Schools do not discriminate on the basis of an individual’s race, color, religion, sex, sexual orientation, national origin, disability, gender identity, marital status or age or because of the race, color, religion, sex, national origin, disability, marital status or age of any other persons with whom the individual associates.

 More About Our Team!